 - One ability score of your choice that is normally increased by the chosen shifter subrace increases by 1, to a maximum of 20. - You gain the Shifting Feature of the chosen subrace.
-When you shift, you gain the benefits of both subrace's Shifting Features simultaneously. - You gain any other trait the subrace provides.
+When you shift, you gain the benefits of both subrace's Shifting Features simultaneously. - You gain proficiency with any skill the chosen subrace grants proficiency with.